PayPal Holdings Inc. (PYPL): These Numbers are Too Good to be true

 For the readers interested in the stock health of PayPal Holdings Inc. (PYPL).
-It is currently valued at $84.92.
-When the transactions were called off in the previous session, Stock hit the highs of $87.28, after setting-off with the price of $86.86.
-Company’s stock value dipped to $84.43 during the trading on the day.
-When the trading was stopped its value was $85.64.Recently in News on November 17, 2022, PayPal Announces New Employee Inducement Grants.
+It is currently valued at $80.75.
+When the transactions were called off in the previous session, Stock hit the highs of $80.99, after setting-off with the price of $79.52.
+Company’s stock value dipped to $78.735 during the trading on the day.
+When the trading was stopped its value was $79.91.Recently in News on November 17, 2022, PayPal Announces New Employee Inducement Grants.
 PayPal Holdings, Inc. (NASDAQ: PYPL) today announced it has granted equity awards on November 15, 2022, under its 2022 Inducement Equity Incentive Plan (the “Plan”) to new employees who joined PayPal.
 The grants were previously approved by the Compensation Committee of the Board of Directors of PayPal Holdings, Inc. Information regarding the equity awards can be found on the company’s investor relations website at: https://investor.pypl.com/news-and-events/news/.
 You can read further details here

 PayPal Holdings Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $196.10 on 01/04/22, with the lowest value was $67.58 for the same time period, recorded on 06/30/22.